threatwinds/api-docs/auth/flow.md

 ```

 In this example:
-- The route is not public, so authentication is required
+- The route isn't public, so authentication is required
 - The user must have either the "user" or "admin" role to access it
-- The request will be forwarded to the Search API microservice
+- The request is forwarded to the Search API microservice

 ## Public vs. Protected Routes